David Jonsson: Career

-Upon graduating from RADA, Jonsson was cast in his professional stage debut as William Davison in the play Mary Stuart at the Almeida Theatre.
+Upon graduating from the Royal Academy of Dramatic Art (RADA), Jonsson was cast in his professional stage debut as William Davison in the play Mary Stuart at the Almeida Theatre.
 The production transferred to Duke of York's Theatre in early 2017, marking Jonsson's West End debut.
 That same year, he appeared on the West End again, this time in Don Juan in Soho alongside David Tennant at Wyndham's Theatre.

 In 2018, Jonsson made his television debut in two episodes of the ITV detective drama Endeavour.
 He wrote, directed, and starred in a short film titled Gen Y. The following year, he played the recurring character Isaac Turner in the second series of the Fox UK espionage thriller Deep State.

 Jonsson starred as Augustus "Gus" Sackey in the first two series of the BBC Two and HBO investment banking drama Industry from 2020 to 2022.
-To prepare for the role, he visited the character's alma maters Eton College and Oxford University to familiarise himself with such a different background from his own.
+To prepare for the role, he visited the character's alma maters Eton College and University of Oxford to familiarise himself with such a different background from his own.

-In 2021, Jonsson won a Black British Theatre Award for his performance in and breathe... at the Almeida, and presented the Jean-Michel Basquiat episode of Great Lives for BBC Radio 4.
+In 2021, Jonsson won an award at the Black British Theatre Awards for his performance in and breathe... at the Almeida Theatre, and presented the Jean-Michel Basquiat episode of Great Lives for BBC Radio 4.

 Jonsson made his feature film debut opposite Vivian Oparah in the romantic comedy Rye Lane, which opened at the 2023 Sundance Film Festival to critical acclaim.
 He also played the lead character Luke Fitzwilliam in the BBC's 2023 adaptation of Agatha Christie's Murder Is Easy.